k0retux/fuddly/docs/source/tutorial.rst

     1. logging feedback from the probes as well as the status they return to facilitate further investigation;
-    2. trying to recover the target, by calling :meth:`framework.target.Target.recover_target`.
+    2. trying to recover the target, by calling :meth:`framework.target_helpers.Target.recover_target`.

 To quickly retrieve the data that negatively impacted a target and which have been recorded within the FmkDB (refer to :ref:`logger-def`) you can